 Piecing the stripes together and cutting the blade forms.
 (Easy.
 No tedious measuring.
 I just used the template that’s provided in the course materials.)

 This is how sewing the layers together looked like.
 And topstitching.
 This Craftsy class has made things really easy for me.
 It’s been one of those rare patchwork projects where I did not need to use my seam ripper.
 Not even ONCE.

 Want to skip right to the chase?
-This is the class I’m talking about:
+Scroll down for the link to the class.

 Basically Caroline takes you by the hand and accompanies you through every single little thing you need to do to make the quilt.
 She shows how to avoid any shifting of the layers, even what to do if you cut too far when trimming the seam allowance.
 Even totally simple things like how to shut the opening closed, how to make neat tassels…You name it.